chandanahh7/CMRIT-Vault/README.md

 All filenames must start with the year and it is also advised contributors to uniquely and appropriately name their files among the material.

 ## Contribution
-Contributions are welcome and would love to help you upload resources in an organized manner.
+All Contributions are welcome and it is advised to upload resources in an organized manner.
 While contributing please take care of the following points -

 - Ensure that files are contributed to the exact folder where they belong.
 - Ensure that no duplicates are being uploaded.